0xrawsec/gene/README.md

   1. By doing IR frequently we quickly notice the importance of the information we can find inside EVTX files (when they don't get cleared :)).
-  2. Some particular events can be considered as IOCs and are sometimes the only onces left on the system.
+  2. Some particular events can be considered as IOCs and are sometimes the only ones left on the system.
   3. To the best of my knowledge, there is no easy way to query the logs and extract directly the interesting events.
     * because we (at least I) never remember all the interesting events